BogdanPatrania/homework-python-opp/README.md

 - `/tasks` dashboard to view all background jobs and their status/results
 - CLI interface for running operations and exporting history
 - Flake8 linted and readable code
+- Docker and Docker Compose support for easy deployment

 ---